How To Become A Certified Automotive Technician

 Other Automotive Technician Certifications

-While ASE certifications are the most widely known and sought-after certificates that an auto technician can hold, there are plenty of other certifications that those in the automotive world can work toward.
+While ASE certifications are the most widely known and frequently sought-after certifications that an auto technician can hold, there are plenty of others out there that those in the automotive world can work toward.

 All major car brands and manufacturers offer certificates of proficiency when working on their vehicles.
 These manufacturer-specific certifications show employers and customers that they have an exceptional level of understanding when it comes to the brand that they’re certified in.